lammyLin/learning/README.md

 # learning
-This learning repository for Lammy
+This is Lammy's learning repository